With the right IELTS resources, you can speed up the rate at which you learn English and increase your chances of achieving the exam score you need.

 BBC Radio – listen to live radio or recordings and everything from light entertainment, interviews and news to serious drama.

-Being the official website, it’s obviously full of useful information about the IELTS exam including the location of test centres, how to book your test, guidance on band score requirements for different industries and universities, and loads more.
-You should definitely visit this site.
+The official IELTS websites are full of useful information about the IELTS exam including the location of test centres, how to book your test, guidance on band score requirements for different industries and universities, and loads more.
+You should definitely visit them.

 IELTS Resources on this Website